Zyg-D/py/experience.md

 ----------------------------------------------------------------------------
 **dicts**

-Referencing the 1st element (but no order is guarranteed in dicts):
+Referencing the 1st element (but no order is guaranteed in dicts):

     list(my_dict.keys())[0]